PreK - 8th Grade

 Includes 4 Courses

-Phonemic Awareness - Pre Reading Skills
+Phonemic Awareness - Pre-Reading Skills

-and other pre-reading skills by practicing nursery rhymes and playing sound and word games.
-Common exercises to develop phonemic awareness include games with rhymed words, games based on recognizing initial consonance.
+Children build phonemic awareness and other pre-reading skills by practicing nursery rhymes and playing sound and word games.
+Common exercises to develop phonemic awareness include games with words that rhyme and games based on recognizing initial consonance.
 Parents can help in this process by providing high-quality educational materials, establishing a pattern of daily reading, and creating a rich language environment.

 As phonemic awareness is developed, children will become interested in how words are portrayed in print.
-Daily reading sessions with the children following along should help develop their understanding of print concept and feed this curiosity.
-This interest in decoding the words is the fuel for children learning the alphabet and phonics decoding skills.
+Daily reading sessions, with the children following along, should help develop their understanding of print concept and feed their curiosity.
+This interest in decoding words is fuel for children learning the alphabet and phonics.

-The "What Works?"
-Report found that the five key areas in learning to read are phonemic awareness, phonics, comprehension, vocabulary, and fluency.
+The "What Works?" report found that the five key areas in learning to read are phonemic awareness, phonics, comprehension, vocabulary, and fluency.
 For more detailed information on teaching phonemic awareness, look at the Put Reading First Report.